Archive forGeneral Web Publishing

 Started Using Feedburner

 I’ve always been interested in using Feedburner for my RSS subscriptions, but I always thought it would be a pain to switch all my existing subscribers to the new feed.
 Then, a week or so ago I saw a post by Shoemoney, saying that he had switched to Feedburner.
 I realized that I didn’t was still subscribed to his old feed, but was getting new updates.
-I did some investigation and found that Feedburner has a cool Wordpress plugin that redirects the existing feed URLs to a new Feedburner link.
+I did some investigation and found that Feedburner has a cool WordPress plugin that redirects the existing feed URLs to a new Feedburner link.

 So I am now using Feedburner for this blog, and I think I’ll start switching some of my other blogs over too.
 I like the tracking that they give you, and there are a lot of features I think I’ll experiment with too.
 I never knew how many subscribers I had to this blog.
 Now, as can be seen from the widget below, I know I have a little over 200 subscribers.